 In response to past inquiries from faculty members and MS students, the Saltman Quarterly now welcomes brevia letters from students currently enrolled in the MS portion of the Biology Contiguous BS/MS program, and also from recent graduates.
 This is an exciting opportunity for MS students to publish their current research findings, and will not preclude the future publication of their research in other scientific journals.
 SQ accepts both finished and in-progress research.
 To be eligible for selection, in-progress research must include significant preliminary findings at the time of submission.
 Brevia letters provide a brief overview of the student's independent biological research and are limited to 300-500 words and must include one graphic figure (table, graph, picture, etc.).
 Please see the SQ website for details.

-Fiona Nohilly has been elected by her peers to serve as the Biological Sciences MS student representative to the UCSD Graduate Student Association (GSA).
-She will serve as the GSA rep for the remainder of the 2012 - 2013 academic year.
-Congratulations, Fiona!
+May Tay has been elected by her peers to serve as the Biological Sciences MS student representative to the UCSD Graduate Student Association (GSA).
+She will serve as the GSA rep for the 2015 - 2016 academic year.
+Congratulations, May!